theobald-software/kb.theobald-software.github.io/content/_ecs-core/ecscore-k2-integration.md

 ---
 layout: page
-title: SAP integration with K2 cloud
+title: SAP integration with the K2 Cloud
-description: SAP integration with K2 cloud
+description: SAP integration with the K2 Cloud
 permalink: /:collection/:path
 weight: 1
 ---